MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     }
 </pre>

+> Similarly, this will only perform the update if there is a CustTable record

 1. Select **Save All**, and then right-click the **SysExtensionSerializerFramework** project to open the context menu and select **Build.**
 ![A screenshot of table MB500CustTable.](media/L3P01.png)

+> Note: The build is currently failing.

 # Exercise 2: Implement the **SysExtensionSerializer** framework for a form